Develop the skills you need to contribute to the teaching and learning activities at the University, as well as for a potential career as an academic.

 Further information is available in the Preparing to Teach brochure.

 As a doctoral student at Reading, you can attend this programme free of charge.

-For 2022/23, the Preparing to Teach programme will be delivered via two different modes: remotely online and face to face.
-The online option will run once in the autumn term and once in the spring term; the face to face option will run once in the summer term.
+For 2023/24, the Preparing to Teach programme will be delivered via two different modes: remotely online and face to face.
+The online option will run once in the autumn term and once in the summer term; the face to face option will run once in the spring term.

 To request a place on Preparing to Teach, please go to the Graduate School booking page on the RISIS web portal.

 Gaining Associate Fellowship of the Higher Education Academy (AFHEA)

 Professional recognition of teaching is important, and many employers expect new colleagues to have Associate Fellowship or to be working towards it during their probationary period.
 Associate Fellowship status is recognised across the higher education sector in the UK, and increasingly internationally, as confirmation of knowledge, skills and experience gained in teaching and learning.

 Doctoral researchers who teach or support learning, and who meet the eligibility criteria, may be able to apply for AFHEA through the University of Reading's FLAIR Framework.
 The Framework is supported by the Academic Development and Enhancement team in the Centre for Quality, Support and Development.

 The AFHEA pathway for doctoral students consists of: